garrandall/popular-music-data/tracks/jump-on-it-sir-mix-a-lot.md

 They said what's up?
 And I said whassup?
 (We're going to Houston) And I said giddy up, U-turn

+What's up Phoenix, what's up
-What's up Phoenix, what's up (x2)
+What's up Phoenix, what's up
 Phoenix jump on it, jump on it, jump on it
+What's up Cali, what's up
-What's up Cali, what's up (x2)
+What's up Cali, what's up
 California jump on it, jump on it, jump on it
+What's up Vegas, what's up
-What's up Vegas, what's up (x2)
+What's up Vegas, what's up
 Las Vegas jump on it, jump on it, jump on it
+What's up Sea-town, what's up
-What's up Sea-town, what's up (x2)
+What's up Sea-town, what's up
-Seattle jump on it, jump on it, jump on it (Ohlord)
+Seattle jump on it, jump on it, jump on it (Oh lord)

 Welcome to the 6 0 2
 It's a 105 in the shade